tredontho/purescript-book/text/chapter3.md

 Could not match type Int with type Boolean.
 ```

-The error in the last example is an error from the type checker, which unsuccessfully attempted to _unify_ (i.e. make equal) the types of the two elements.
+The last example shows an error from the type checker, which failed to _unify_ (i.e., make equal) the types of the two elements.

 Records correspond to JavaScript's objects, and record literals have the same syntax as JavaScript's object literals: